Explaining how babies are made (and sex)

 Tips for explaining sex to kids

 Embarrassment is normal.
-The more you talk, the sooner you will feel more comfortable with the whole thing.
+The more you talk, the sooner you feel more comfortable with the whole thing.

 KISS – Keep It Super Simple.
 Try to explain sex in the same way that you would explain where the milk in their cereal came from.